I ditched the idea of short vacations in 2015 and embraced long vacations to live a digital nomad.

-I am not rich but I spent my entire summer vacations in Thailand (with family).
+I was not rich but we spent our entire summer vacations in Thailand in 2016.

 Anyone can do that, but there are two issues that steal away our freedom of long vacations

 - We don’t have sufficient money for long international travel